Moneyfarm Review UK – Features & Fees Revealed

 Stocks & Shares ISA

 If you’re looking to invest in the stock market through a Stocks & Shares ISA, this is something offered at Moneyfarm.
-You won’t be able to pick and choose your own shares though, as you will have a pre-made, diversified portfolio built for you.
+You won’t be able to choose your own shares though, as you will have a pre-made, diversified portfolio built for you.
 The main benefit of this account type is, of course, that the tax-free ISA allowance of the first 20,000 invested in 2020/21 will be shielded from HMRC.
 Moneyfarm doesn’t offer a cash ISA savings account.

 Moneyfarm also offers a SIPP pension account that might be suitable if you are looking to save for your golden years.
 The Moneyfarm pension account is tax-efficient and much like the Stocks and Shares ISA – your portfolio will be built for you.